About the 1st year of illness:

 It is important to find a good balance between the workload and your own resilience.
 To support you in this you can:

-- Online training SterQ at work do
+- Online training SterQ at work doing

 - Watch this one videos about energy and recovery